*This post was created as a part of the Finnish ‘Irish Week’ campaign. The main partner of the campaign is Tourism Ireland.

 The surges of the rough the Atlantic Ocean threw the boat on the cliffs.
 Reginald’s body was soon found in the sea, but Maeve Roe was never discovered.
 The legend tells that she’s still haunting in her prison tower today.

-If you’re a curious child like me and want to descend into the cave, know that you’ll do it at your own responsibility.
+If you’re a curious child like me and want to descend into the cave, please know that you’ll do it at your own responsibility.
 Going down on low tide is fairly easy, but be careful on the slippery rocks – and remember to look for the falling rocks.

 Dunluce Castle was no doubt an impressive place to visit, but I would lie if I said I didn’t enjoy exploring the Mermaid’s Cave even more.
 Luckily we were curious enough to follow the stairs down, as I hadn’t come across with the cave on the pages of guidebooks prior to our visit.